vpeesapa/ECS-189L-Final-Project/ProjectDocument.md

 ### Hidden Forest ###

-The second level of the level is a completely different dynamic than the first level.
+The second level of the game is a completely different dynamic than the first level.
 It is a jungle/forest like environment with more moving platforms and new obstacles(falling spikes).
 It shows a different primitive side of Isolasia than the previous level.

+### Bayside Village ###

+The third level of the game is a bit trickier compared to the previous two levels because there are many moving platforms, spikes and enemeies to dodge, and some small puzzle elements added to this level.
+This level is a grassy village environment that is near some sort of bay or ocean area.
+This level gives off a more relaxing ambience compared to that of the previous two levels.

 ### Davis ###